 - Where to register: the Hotel Desk in the International Arrival Hall, which is located after passport and customs control next to Starbucks.
 Arrive at least half an hour before a tour starts.
 Location is viewable here.

-- Tour schedule & info: There are 3 tours which each cover various highlights.
-Tours begin at 09:00 and 12:00.
-Further tour details can be found here.
+- Tour schedule & info: There are 5 tours which each cover various highlights.
+Tours run daily from morning to evening.
+Scheduling can be found here.

 6. Doha, Qatar (Doha Intl Airport)